 Troubleshooting Lighting Issues

-Before you decide to jump in and order lighting if you are just starting out with a small budget; you need to troubleshoot your lighting issues.
-There can be free fixes for your lighting issues and you maybe able to avoid spending anything on lighting in the beginning.
+Before you jump in and order lighting, you need to troubleshoot your lighting issues.
+There can be free fixes for your lighting issues and you may be able to avoid spending anything on lighting in the beginning.

 - Hang a solid white sheet across your bathroom so that it makes the area you will be in smaller.